UK offers Hong Kong residents a route to citizenship, angering China

 From around midday on Sunday, eligible applicants can apply online and book an appointment to register their fingerprints at a visa application centre.
 From Feb.
 23 some will be able to make the application via a smartphone app.

 It is still highly uncertain how many people will actually take up the offer.
-Government estimates show that 2.9 million people and a further 2.3 million dependents will be eligible to come to Britain.
+The government estimates that 2.9 million people and a further 2.3 million dependents will be eligible to come to Britain.

-Reporting by Yew Lun Tian and William James; writing by Guy Faulconbridge; Editing by Jacqueline Wong, Robert Birsel
+Reporting by Yew Lun Tian and William James; Writing by Guy Faulconbridge; Editing by Jacqueline Wong, Robert Birsel and Alison Williams

 Our Standards: The Thomson Reuters Trust Principles.